-Google My Business is Google’s business listing tool which can include information like location, hours, products and services.
+Google My Business optimization can include information like location, hours, products and services.
 At its most basic, it can provide everything a consumer would need to find, contact and shop with you.
 But GMB can be much more than that.
 Utilized strategically, it can position your business to succeed with those coveted “near me” searches, as well as give you the ability to post pictures and promotions.

 We highly recommend Google My Business (GMB) optimization to increase your business’ online visibility and find-ability.
 GMB provides opportunities to achieve more conversions, better rankings and better engagement online.
 Taking advantage of those opportunities could increase your organic site traffic.
 How?
 For one, Google prioritizes its own tools, so GMB listings often show up in searches higher than other organic results.

 We’ve optimized content and images on the GMB listings for several of our clients to help them reach a wider audience.
 In one example, a client’s GMB listing became the number-two organic source of traffic to their website in less than a year of optimizing the listing (the search engine Google was the number one source of organic traffic).
 How do we know this?
 We used specific tracking links in this client’s GMB posts so we could accurately quantify traffic from the listing.

 If you haven’t claimed (assumed ownership of) your business’ GMB listing, it’s essential you do so immediately after you finish reading this post.
 Whether you’ve been in business for a long time, or are freshly open, there may be a GMB listing for your company despite the fact that you’ve done nothing about it.
 Google can generate GMB listings for companies based on local listing information it “scrapes” online; this information may not be current or accurate.
 An unclaimed listing allows anyone to update the listing, perhaps adding inaccuracies or images that aren’t reflective of your business.